The-Computer-Cowboy/Google-Chronicle/README.md

-# Chronicle Parsers and YARA-L Rules
+# Chronicle Parsers, YARA-L Rules, and Integrations

 This repository contains a collection of parsers and YARA-L rules specifically designed to enhance threat detection and incident response capabilities within Google Chronicle SIEM.